The Minimum Evidence Surface for Trustworthy Weight-Edit Results

 The benefit of a minimum evidence surface is not rhetorical.
 It is operational.

 It gives readers a checklist for interpreting claims.
 It gives operators a checklist for release review.
-And it gives future posts a way to stay honest: if a new result cannot satisfy at least this surface, it should be presented as exploratory rather than decisive.
+And it gives future results a way to stay honest: if a new result cannot satisfy at least this surface, it should be presented as exploratory rather than decisive.

 Limitations